azagniotov/ant-style-path-matcher/README.md

 * `org/**/servlet/bla.jsp` - matches `org/springframework/servlet/bla.jsp` but also `org/springframework/testing/servlet/bla.jsp` and `org/servlet/bla.jsp`

 #### _Configuration_
-The instances of path matcher can be configured via its `Builder` to:
+The instances of this path matcher can be configured via its `Builder` to:

 1. Use a custom path separator.
 The default is `/` character
 2. Ignore character case during comparison.
 The default is `false` - do not ignore
 3. Match start.
 Determines whether the pattern at least matches as far as the given base path goes, assuming that a full path may then match as well.
 The default is `false` - do a full match
 4. Specify whether to trim tokenized paths.
 The default is `false` - do not trim

-**Note**: a pattern and a path must both be absolute or must both be relative in order for the two to match.
-Therefore it is recommended that users of this implementation to sanitize patterns in order to prefix them with `/` as it makes sense in the context in which they're used.
+#### _Testing_
+The matcher has been thoroughly tested.
+The unit test cases have been kindly borrowed from Spring's `AntPathMatcherTests` in order to achieve matcher behaviour parity, you can refer to [AntPathMatcherTest](../master/src/test/java/io/github/azagniotov/matcher/AntPathMatcherTest.java)

 ##### Credits
-* Part of this README description has been kindly borrowed from http://docs.spring.io/.
+* Part of this README description has been kindly borrowed from Spring's `AntPathMatcher`
-* Path matcher configuration options have been inspired by Spring's `AntPathMatcher`
+* The path matcher configuration options have been inspired by Spring's `AntPathMatcher`
-* The unit test cases have been kindly borrowed from Spring's `AntPathMatcherTests` in order to achieve path matcher behaviour parity